 The allogenic SCT helps in removing any remaining leukemia cells (due to graft versus leukemia effect).
 However, allogeneic SCT is riskier due to the graft-versus-host disease in which the new immune cells originated from donor’s cells attack the host cells.

-- Radiation Therapy: Radiation therapy (or radiotherapy) uses high-energy x-rays or other high-energy radiations which are directed to the affected area to kill cancerous cells.
+Radiation therapy (or radiotherapy) uses high-energy x-rays or other high-energy radiations which are directed to the affected area to kill cancerous cells.
 Radiotherapy is not generally used for the treatment of CLL.
 However, an external beam radiation therapy can sometimes be employed (along with main treatment): for enlarged spleen pressing on other organs; with high dose chemotherapy before stem cell transplant (SCT); and to reduce bone pain in bones invaded by leukemia cells.

-- Supportive Care: Supportive care is an integral part of CLL treatment.
+Supportive care is an integral part of CLL treatment.
 This can be used to relieve certain symptoms arising from the disease itself or certain problems associated with CLL treatment.

 It is very important to assess the benefits of each treatment option versus the possible risks and side effects before making a treatment decision.
 Sometimes patient’s choice and health condition are also important to make a treatment choice.